charliegroll/fuzzysearch/README.md

 ### To Do:

 - [x] case-insensitivity
-- [ ] optimization (I know this isn't the best implementation, but it's a first shot)
+- [ ] optimization (I know this probably isn't the best implementation, but it's a first shot)
-- [ ] possibly remove indexOf and forEach to enable IE8 (I really hate IE...)
+- [x] possibly remove indexOf and forEach to enable IE8 (I really hate IE...)

 test.js is a Node.js testing script to use my (Mac OS X) words file with some simple searches.